Nicaragua Travel Guide – Know before you go

 It is important to note that this is an average of all places in Nicaragua as some areas are more expensive than others.
 These budgets are for one person per day.

-$15-20 USD per day– This budget is quite tight and in towns like San Juan del Sur and doesn’t leave much left over for food.
+$15-25 USD per day – This budget is quite tight, and in towns like San Juan del Sur, doesn’t leave much left over for food.
 This budget would require you to stay in the most budget of dorm rooms, cook your own food or eat cheap street food, catch only chicken buses, and skip all tours.

-$25-$35 USD per day – This was my budget and a rather nice one for those who don’t mind the backpacker lifestyle.
-On this budget, I was able to occasionally stay in a private room (with Bailey), eat out at local restaurants, party, and go on some tours.
+$23-$40 USD per day – This was my budget and a rather nice one for those who don’t mind the backpacker lifestyle.
+On this budget, I was able to occasionally stay in a private room (with Bailey), eat out at local restaurants, party here and there, and go on some tours.
 However, I did have to use chicken buses and on many occasions, I cooked my own food.

-$35-$50usd per day – On this budget, you could essentially eat out at nice restaurants most nights, take shuttles from city to city, stay in private rooms (with two people) and party.
-You could spend a lot more than this if you party every night and are staying in privates as a solo traveler.
+$45-$60 USD per day – On this budget, you could essentially eat out at nice restaurants most nights, take shuttles from city to city, stay in private rooms (with two people), and party.
+You could spend a lot more than this if you party every night and are staying in private rooms as a solo traveler.

 San Juan del Sur